Moussa-Mikhail/thesis_code/README.md

 num_steps: Number of steps to simulate.
 The default is 10**6.

-a ratio of 10**4 steps per year provides enough accuracy for
+a ratio of 10**4 steps per year is recommended.

 #### Initial Conditions
 perturbation_size: Size of perturbation away from the Lagrange point in AU.
 The default is 0.0.